Deterministic Protocols in the SINR Model without Knowledge of Coordinates: Wakeup

 \subsubsection{Proof of Theorem~\ref{the:wakeup-main}}

 We will argue the correctness of \emph{Wakeup} as follows.
 First, we show new nodes will always be woken up and all nodes would eventually awaken should \emph{Wakeup} be run for an unbounded number of phases.
-We then construct a worst case scenario (w.r.t. running time) we call a ``snowball" for the sequence of nodes waking up and bound its running time.
-We give a lower bound to the number of nodes that would be awake after one snowball.
-By having every node run the algorithm for enough snowballs, we ensure all nodes wake up regardless of the initial configuration.
+We then upper bound the number of phases, and by extension number of rounds, needed for all nodes to wake up their neighbors.
+By having all nodes run \emph{Wakeup} for this many phases, we ensure that all nodes are woken up at the end of \emph{Wakeup}.

 We develop a series of lemmas that show that if we run \emph{Wakeup} for an unbounded number of phases, eventually all nodes will be woken up.
 The following fact brings out some properties of epochs.